l7mp/learning-go/99-labs/04-immutability/README.md

 # A key-value store client

-Currently, querying the key-value store from a Go program is somewhat cumbersome: we have to marshal Go types to JSON before making each call, then make the actual HTTP call to the key-value store server, remembering that `get` is implemented as a HTTP POST request whole `list` and `reset` use HTTP GET, and then again unmarshaling the result into an appropriate Go struct, check errors, etc. This gets boring (and error-prone) very soon.
+Currently, querying the key-value store from a Go program is somewhat cumbersome: we have to marshal Go types to JSON before making each call, then make the actual HTTP call to the key-value store server, remembering that `get` is implemented as a HTTP POST request while `list` and `reset` use HTTP GET, and then unmarshaling the result into an appropriate Go struct, checking errors, etc. This gets boring (and error-prone) very soon.

 Wouldn't it be nice to just call the key-value store through a client library that would expose the entire key-value store API as simple-to-use Go functions, and then do the heavy lifting in the background?
 Wouldn't it be even nicer, if the `kvstore` package would provide that client library?